-In Arizona, a party who is trying to uphold a Will, Trust or other transfer may have the burden of proving that there was no undue influence if the presumption of undue influence arises.
-The presumption of undue influence applies if three elements exist:
+In Arizona, a party who is trying to uphold a will, trust or other transfer may have the burden of proving that there was no excessive influence if the presumption of arises.
+The presumption applies if three elements exist:

 - The person had a confidential relationship with the creator of the will – was the professional advisor or family member, for example;